 \section{Introduction}

-Researchers often use data generated by exploratory clinical studies to specify the protocol of randomized confirmatory phase III trials.
-Data predictive of the confirmatory trial outcomes, including early estimates of treatment effects, are used to choose the primary endpoints \citep{Gomez2014}, the sample size \citep{Lindley1997}, the target populations \citep{Lee2018}, and other aspects of the study design \citep{Brody2016}.
+Researchers often use data generated by early-phase clinical studies to specify the protocol of randomized confirmatory phase III trials.
+Data predictive of confirmatory trial outcomes, including early estimates of treatment effects, are used to choose the primary endpoints \citep{Gomez2014}, the sample size \citep{Lindley1997}, the target populations \citep{Lee2018}, and other aspects of the study design \citep{Brody2016}.
 Still, in most cases prior information is not used to specify in the protocol, as mandated by regulatory agencies, which hypothesis testing procedure will be used in the final analyses to provide evidence of treatment effects.
 Agencies such as the U.S. Food and Drug Administration require the control of Type I and II errors at pre-specified rates \citep{USFDA1998}.

-In Phase III trials, standard tests, such as Mantel's log-rank, are often selected even for studies where prior data suggests their underlying assumptions will be violated \citep{Royston2013,Alexander2018}.
+In Phase III trials, standard tests, such as Mantel's log-rank, are often selected even for studies where prior data suggest their assumptions will be violated \citep{Royston2013,Alexander2018}.
 For survival endpoints, methods related to the log-rank test are prevalent.
 Asymptotically, this is the most powerful test with a proportional hazards alternative \citep{Fleming2011}.
 However, the proportional hazards assumption is often violated in practice, contributing to false-negative findings \citep{Royston2013}, invalidating sample size calculations \citep{Barthel2006}, and affecting interim analyses \citep{Houwelingen2005}.

-Data from early-stage studies can inform about deviations from the assumption of proportional hazards, suggesting the use of alternative methods \citep{Royston2013}.
+Data from early-stage studies can inform about deviations from the proportional hazards assumption, suggesting the use of alternative methods \citep{Royston2013}.
 Several extensions and alternatives are available to replace Mantel's test, such as weighted \citep{Fleming2011} or adaptive log-rank tests \citep{Yang2010}, and restricted mean survival tests \citep{Royston2013}.
-Some of these procedures identify the most powerful test against specific alternatives, but these may not represent estimates from early stage analyses.
+Some of these procedures identify the most powerful test against specific alternatives, which may be discordant with early estimates from previous trials.
 Moreover, their optimality typically holds in a large-sample sense (e.g. in the local limit, for weighted log-rank tests; \citealp{Fleming2011}).